HomeArticlesGuideSEO Technical Checklist

 • Not tagged with noindex meta robots

-• Not redirect targets (do not include the redirecting URL — include the final destination)
+• Not redirect targets (skip the redirecting URL, include the final destination instead)

 • Canonical (the preferred version of the page, not a paginated or parameter variant)